 Colorado has been my home for more than twenty years.
 But it wasn’t until I had children that I discovered Colorado’s many spectacular waterfalls.
 The best known and first Colorado waterfall that I visited was Hanging Lake.
 Then when looking for an easy hike, Rifle Falls became our new favorite of waterfall hikes.
 Now, we seek out some of these beautiful falls for hiking, fun and picnics.
 Fresh mountain air, cool water splashing down and pretty views.
-There’s not a place I’d rather be on a hot summer day.
+There’s not a place I’d rather be almost anytime of the year.

 Since my family doesn’t love to hike like I do, I look for waterfalls that are relatively easy to access.
 Fortunately there are several of these throughout Colorado.
 Read on to discover these special places for yourself.